Woman in Chains

-"Woman in Chains" is a song by English band Tears for Fears, released as the second single from their third studio album, The Seeds of Love (1989).
+"Woman in Chains" is a song by the English pop rock band Tears for Fears, released as the second single from their third studio album, The Seeds of Love (1989).
 It has been described as a "feminist anthem".
 It was an international success, reaching the top 40 in several countries, including the United Kingdom, the United States, Canada, France, and the Netherlands.

 The song prominently features vocals by Oleta Adams, who went on to achieve a successful solo career.
 It was re-released in 1992 – with a different B-side and now credited to "Tears for Fears featuring Oleta Adams" – to capitalise on the singer's solo success and to promote the Tears for Fears compilation Tears Roll Down (Greatest Hits 82–92).
 This time, it reached number 57 in the UK.

 Recording

 In early February 1988, Oleta Adams traveled to Townhouse Studios in London to meet up with Orzabal, Manu Katché, and Pino Palladino for the purpose of recording a series of demos, including "Woman in Chains".
 David Bascombe was responsible for recording and mixing the song from this session and remarked that "it was astounding to watch and hear them."
 At the time, he had expressed some reservations over the unstructured format and believed that the "indulgent" nature of these live sessions was not the optimal way to record.
 He recalled that the band eschewed jamming in favor of "endless takes" and included zero overdubs.
 The dates of the recording sessions were marked 8–9 February 1988 and transferred over to DAT.

 Until the assemblage of The Seeds of Love reissue in 2020, the DAT tapes were under the possession of Orzabal.
 The tape was sent to Abbey Road Studios and reviewed by Paul Sinclair, who later wrote the liner notes for the box set.
 On 11 September 2020, the Live Jam Version of "Woman in Chains" was released, which followed the demo recording of "Rhythm of Life", which also emerged from The Townhouse recording sessions.

 Portions of the studio cut feature Phil Collins on drums.
 "Tears for Fears just wanted me to do that big drum thing from 'In the Air Tonight'..."
 Collins recalled. "'We want you to come in here in a big way.'"
 Adams was pleased with the final recording and regarded it as "a classic record" that was "very personal" to Orzabal.